gfleuri/SixFlagsAdventure/README.md

 ```

 ### Admin Controls
-If the username provided contains ```~!``` then upon commencment, the user will see where all the items (orbs, shards, and the treasure chest) are located.
+If the username provided contains ```~!```, then upon commencment, the user will be prompted
+with every location of each exisiting item (orbs, shards, and the treasure chest) in the game.

 # How It Works